Nstrzelczyk/SpaceShipGame/+README.md

 ## General info
 My first project Mini Spaceship game created in PyGame.
+Use ↑ to play, Space key to start and Esc to close the game.

 ## Technologies
 Project is created with:
 * Python 3.7